sit/wrkb/kb/champions/ambessa.md

 ### [P] Drakehound’s Step

-Drakehoud's Step : Ambessa's next attack within 4 seconds of triggering Feint has increased range, attacks 50% faster, deals 1 + champion level X 3 ( +1.5% +0.02% bonus AD ) of the target's max Health as bonus physical damage , and restores 50 Energy (increases at level 1 / 6 / 11) to herself (stacks 3 times).
-Feint : Upon casting an ability, Ambessa dashes a short distance in the left joystick's direction.
+Drakehoud's Step : Ambessa's next attack within 4 seconds of triggering Feint is 50% faster, has increased range, deals 14 ( +2.5 + 25% bonus AD ) bonus physical damage , and restores 50 Energy ( increases at level 1 / 6 / 11 ).
+Stacks up to 3 times.
+Feint : Pushing the left joystick right after casting an ability causes Ambessa to dash a short dinstance in that direction.

 ### [1] Cunning Sweep / Sundering Slam

-**Cooldown:** 9.0 / 8.0 / 7.0 / 6.0 seconds
+**Cooldown:** 9.0 / 8.0 / 8.0 / 7.0 seconds

 **Cost:** 70.0 / 70.0 / 70.0 / 70.0

-Cunning Sweep : Swings her Twin Drakehounds in a semi-circle in front of her, dealing 40 / 65 / 90 / 115 ( +60% bonus AD ) physical damage .
-Damage is increased to 70 / 105 / 140 / 175 ( +90% bonus AD ) for enemies hit at the outer edge.
+Cunning Sweep : Swings her Twin Drakehounds in a semi-circle in front of her, dealing 40 / 50 / 60 / 90 ( +30% bonus AD ) physical damage + 2% / 2.5% / 3% / 3.5% ( +0.02% bonus AD ) of the target's max Health .
+Damage is increased to 80 / 100 / 120 / 140 ( +60% bonus AD ) physical damage + 4% / 5% / 6% / 7% ( +0.04% bonus AD ) of the target's max Health for enemies at the edge of the strike.
 If Cunning Sweep hits its targets, after a brief delay, it transforms into Sundering Slam for 3.5 seconds.
-Sundering Slam : Ruthlessly cleaves enemies in a line, dealing 55 / 80 / 105 / 130 ( +60% bonus AD ) physical damage .
-The first target hit takes 80 / 120 / 160 / 200 ( +100% bonus AD ) to 95 / 160 / 225 / 290 ( +20% bonus AD ) increased physical damage based on their missing Health percent .
-Deals 100% damage to monsters.
+Sundering Slam : Ruthlessly cleaves enemies in a line, dealing 90 / 120 / 150 / 180 ( +90% bonus AD ) physical damage + 4% / 5% / 6% / 7% ( +0.04 bonus AD ) of the target's max Health against the first enemy hit.
+All other targets take 45 / 60 / 75 / 90 ( +45% bonus AD ) physical damage + 2% / 2.5% / 3% / 3.5% ( +0.02% bonus AD ) of their max Health .

 ### [2] Repudiation

-**Cooldown:** 14.0 / 13.0 / 12.0 / 11.0 seconds
+**Cooldown:** 15.0 / 14.0 / 13.0 / 12.0 seconds

 **Cost:** 70.0 / 70.0 / 70.0 / 70.0

-Girds herself for a showdown, gaining a shield that absorbs 97 ( +125% bonus AD ) damage for 1.5 seconds.
-Builds up Energy for 0.5 seconds before unleashing a shockwave, dealing 60 / 90 / 120 / 150 ( +50% bonus AD ) physical damage to nearby enemies.
-If the shield absorbs damage from enemy champions, large monsters, or enemy turrets, shockwave damage increases to 95 / 145 / 195 / 245 ( +80% bonus AD ) physical damage .
+Braces herself for a showdown, gaining a shield that absorbs 95 ( +125% bonus AD ) damage for 1.5 seconds and blocking all crowd control effects for 0.5 seconds.
+She then unleashes a shockwave, dealing 70 / 100 / 130 / 160 ( +80% bonus AD ) physical damage to nearby enemies.
+If she braced herself from an immobilizing effect, the shockwave deals 105 / 150 / 195 / 240 ( +120% bonus AD ) physical damage .

 ### [3] Lacerate